Project-MONAI/monai-deploy/guidelines/monai-application-package.md

   - The default path `/var/holoscan/` SHALL be assumed when not provided.

-- Application Manifest SHOULD define the data input path, relative to the working directory, used by the Application (`/etc/holoscan/app.json#input.path`).
+- The Application Manifest SHOULD define the data input path, relative to the working directory, used by the Application (`/etc/holoscan/app.json#input.path`).

   - The input path SHOULD be a relative file-system path to a directory or folder.